apache/singa/README.md

   A7: This is because `zookeeper` is not started.
 Please start the service

-      $ ./bin/zk-service start
+      $ ./bin/zk-service.sh start

   If the error still exists, probably that you do not have `java`.
-You can simple check it by
+You can simply check it by

       $ java --version